LordAshes/TaleSpire-CommonCodeSnippets/Selected.md

 # Determine The Selected Mini

-To determine the selected mini, one can track what mini was picked up.
+To determine the selected mini (CreatureBoardAsset), one can track what mini was picked up.
 This can be done using code similar to:

 ````C#